-Performance Edge and Web experimentation each offer distinct advantages.
-Below, we suggest where you might run experiments using Performance Edge, Web, and Full Stack, and why.
+Performance Edge and Web experimentation both offer distinct advantages.
+Below, we suggest where you might run experiments using Performance Edge, Web, and Full Stack and why.

 - Entry pages: Homepage, Landing pages, SEO pages